dymmond/edgy/docs/registry.md

 ## Lazyness

-Note: this is something for really advanced users which want to control the lazyness of metas.
-Skip if you just want use the framework and don't want to microoptimize your code.
+Note: this is something for really advanced users who want to control the lazyness of `meta` objects.
+Skip if you just want use the framework and don't want to micro-optimize your code.

 Registry objects have two helper functions which can undo the lazyness (for optimizations or in case of an environment which requires everything being static after init.):